GeoSn0w/geosn0w.github.io/_posts/2018-10-05-Jailbreaks-Demystified.md

 With kernel's credentials in place, and with the proper name of the snapshot, Pwn20wnd returns back into rootfs_remount.c for the last part of this magnificent exploit - renaming the Snapshot.
 He renames it to "orig-fs", then he checks if the renaming succeeded.
 Then he restores his own credentials and drops kernel's.
 Finally, he reboots the device.
 That's why the first time you use Electra for iOS 11.3-11.3.1 your device will have a mandatory reboot no matter which exploit you use.

 Now that the snapshot has been renamed, iOS has no snapshot to mount so it simply doesn't.
 Problem solved.
 10/10 - IGN.

+### A note on the VFS exploit released by Ian Beer of Google Project Zero
+The issue with the VFS exploit called "empty_list" is that, due to the nature of the exploit it is usually pretty hard to get it to work reliably.
+It has been used, however, in both Electra and Unc0ver Jailbreaks because it doesn't require a paid Apple Developer Account compared to the other exploit released by Ian Beer called MPTCP which is almost bulletproof but requires the Multi-Path entitlement which is not available without a Paid developer account.

+Of course, not requiring a paid developer account, even though getting it to work is an exercise in futility sometimes, this seems to be prefered by the general public - that is until they learn about Ignition and other signing services who sign for free the MPTCP version.

 ### Special thanks
 <ul>